s-miyazawa/teep-wasm-demo/attester/README.md

 # ietf124-teep-attester

 This repository hosts the Attester implementation used in the TEEP demo planned for IETF 124.
-The TAM and Verifier components live in separate repositories; here we focus on building and running the Attester (teep_wasm_get).
+The TAM and Verifier components live in separate repositories; here we focus on building and running the Attester.
 By combining this Attester with the matching TAM, you can replay the full TEEP provisioning

 Notes: This sample does not currently run inside a Trusted Execution Environment.
 Enabling a real TEE integration (e.g., OP-TEE, Intel SGX) remains future work.